Russian balloonist sets world record for circumnavigation

 In completing the epic journey, Konyukhov flew directly over Northam, a feat described as "incredible" by Smith.

-"After going 34,000 kilometers around the world he crossed the runway where he took off from," Smith said.
+"After going 34,000 kilometres around the world he crossed the runway where he took off from," Smith said.
 "That's never happened before.
 It was mainly luck and it's just unbelievable."

 Smith completed the first solo circumnavigation of the world by helicopter in 1983.

-When Konyukhov broke the record he was directly over Northam at an altitude of approximately 6,000 meters and traveling at 60 kilometers per hour, Smith said.
+When Konyukhov broke the record he was directly over Northam at an altitude of approximately 6,000 metres and travelling at 60 kilometres per hour, Smith said.

 He said the Russian had been advised to fly for another hour in search of safer terrain on which to land.

-"It is scary to be so down south and away from civilization," Konyukhov wrote in one entry in a blog he updated at various points during the flight.
+"It is scary to be so down south and away from civilisation," Konyukhov wrote in one entry in a blog he updated at various points during the flight.

 "This place feels very lonely and remote … just a thick layer of cyclonic clouds below me and dark horizon to the east."